This is the complete retail marketing calendar for the year 2023.

 - 24th August – National Burger Day

 - 26th August – National Dog Day

 With most shoppers returning from holidays, their kids have to go back to school.
-That’s an ideal time to offer some promotions and price discounts to your customer base.
-The World Guacamole Day spices things up if you’re active in the food industry (or have a creative marketing team).
+That’s an ideal time to offer promotions and discounts to your customer base.
+World Guacamole Day spices things up if you’re active in the food industry (or have a creative marketing team).

 Key dates in September:

 - 1st September – Back to School (differs per school)

 - 6th September – Read a Book Day